openscad/openscad/README.md

     ./scripts/mingw-x-build-dependencies.sh 64

 This process may take several hours, and over 10 Gigabyte of disk space.
-After it is complete, test your setup by building openscad.exe

-    cd ./bin/x86_64-w64-mingw32.static
-    qmake ../../openscad.pro
-    make

-This should create a file named ./release/openscad.exe Now build an installer and .zip package:
+After it is complete, build an installer and .zip package under bin/:

-    cd ../../
-    ./scripts/release-common.sh mingw64
+    ./scripts/release-common.sh

+If you only want to build the openscad.exe binary, without the packaging, run

+    cd $DEPLOYDIR && qmake && make

 For a 32-bit Windows cross-build, replace 64 with 32 in the above instructions.